raykao/platform-engineering/readme.md

 ```
 * Commit it to the main branch (as per the previous steps)
 * Check the cluster was created, it will take a few minutes, you can look in the resource group or run: `kubectl describe kubernetescluster.containerservice.azure.upbound.io/test-clu1`
-* Levae the cluster running for the next steps!
+* Leave the cluster running for the next steps!

-> Note!
+>[!NOTE]
-  * As you progress with Crossplane and Azure there will be properties that you want Crossplane to intially set and not to track, for example, extensions, observability configurations, Tags etc, in the same way you can do with `ignore_changes` in Terraform.
+> * As you progress with Crossplane and Azure there will be properties that you want Crossplane to intially set and not to track, for example, extensions, observability configurations, Tags etc, in the same way you can do with `ignore_changes` in Terraform.
 For more information on how to handle that, see the [Appendix:Properties that you want Crossplane to intially set and not to track]().
-  * When you review the API documentation, you will see similarities with parameters in CLI and TF, but just be aware there are differences and if you are migrating to Crossplane you will need to check each parameter and how they are are set.
+> * When you review the API documentation, you will see similarities with parameters in CLI and TF, but just be aware there are differences and if you are migrating to Crossplane you will need to check each parameter and how they are are set.

-2. Configuring the Crossplane Created Cluster with Argo
+### 4. Configuring the Crossplane Created Cluster with Argo

 When creating an AKS cluster in the Azure Portal you have the option of using the [AKS GitOps extension](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2?tabs=azure-cli) to configure the cluster, here we are going to show you how you can use Crossplane to configure the cluster instead.

 Lets build on the example if the cluster creation above, to install Argo and an Argo App we will need to use an additional providers, in this case we will use two: